Reviem0/CompSci-Notes/Networks and Security/Network Layer/Ethernet.md

 - ARP cache: Stores IP-to-MAC address mappings.
 	- You can view it with `arp -a`
 - ARP Nuances:
 	- Security: ARP is vulnerable to spoofing (a host falsely claiming an IP address).
-Hosts
+Hosts can also change their MAC address
+	- Gratuitous ARP: Sent when a host changes its IP or MAC address to quickly update other devices.
+	- ARP Probe: Used to detect IP address conflicts
+-